micro/micro/docs/blog/_posts/2020-11-05-micro-v3-aka-m3o.md

 Why should you care?
 If you're reading this you've no doubt encountered the tedious nature of infrastructure management, wrangling a kubernetes cluster on AWS or the thousands of things you need to do to cobble together a platform before starting to build a product.
 We think we've nailed the solution for that just as Android did for Mobile.
-Keep reading it you want to find out more.
+Keep reading if you want to find out more.

 ## Quick Flashback